 Managed COBOL is COBOL with extensions to support the .NET and JVM frameworks.
 It offers OO syntax support and syntax to allow access to the available class libraries.

-When you compile managed COBOL the compiler generates managed code: .class or .jar for JVM which will run on the Java Virtual Machine.
+When you compile managed COBOL the compiler generates managed code: .il for the .NET framework.

 Managed Code and Native Code